TomatenKuchenDEV/docs/docs/moderation/antiraid.md

 This setting configures how many users can at most join the server in the configured time in seconds.

-If this amount of joins is reached within the below configured time window, the bot detects a raid.
+If this amount of joins is reached within the below configured time window, TomatenKuchen will detect a raid.

 ## Time window {#seconds}